Substance Use Counseling in Simpsonville, SC

 Addiction is a very misunderstood brain disease that affects not only the person in its costly grip, but also those close to that person including family, friends, employers, and loved ones.
 It can feel absolutely lonely and discouraging when those you need support from the most don’t or can’t understand why your battle with addiction causes you to behave the way you do.

 Addiction robs you of your power and control.
-You go from feeling like you have a handle on your life; but if you’re predisposed to addiction, what goes from having a few drinks with friends to blow off steam, or a drug you found to give you more energy to make it through the day at work can get out of control quickly.
+You go from feeling like you have a handle on your life; what goes from having a few drinks with friends to blow off steam, or a drug you found to give you more energy to make it through the day at work can get out of control quickly.
 Before you know it, you don’t recognize your own life anymore and feel lost in your substance abuse; something you had been able to control turned to a dark secret and feeling stuck.

 It is an illness, and one that no one wants, but it’s one that you can manage through necessary behavior change.
 Together, we’ll break down the addictive process so you can learn how to take steps that lead to -- and help you stay in -- a place of recovery.

 Recovery Support in Simpsonville, SC

 Maybe your substance abuse made you hit your "rock bottom."
 Maybe it caused you to hurt people you love and lose things you value.
 The process of recovery can feel like an overwhelming and unfamiliar road.

 With recovery comes change.
 With change comes the chance to rebuild your life, but that can be unsettling to navigate alone.
 Staying in recovery and finding a good rhythm there may be disorienting, and it’s normal to be tempted to go back to what felt comfortable -- you may start to feel triggered to return to substance use to cope.